 Pushed Authorization Request (PAR) Flow

 This endpoint is used to initiate the OpenID Connect (OIDC) authentication flow and obtain an authorization code.
-When using Pushed Authorization Requests (PAR) flow, the authorization request parameters are first sent securely via the PAR endpoint, and a request_uri
+When using Pushed Authorization Requests (PAR) flow, the authorization request parameters are first sent securely via the PAR endpoint, and a request_uri is obtained.
+Instead of sending the full set of parameters in the authorization request, the RP includes the request_uri, which references the pre-registered request.

 The authorization code can later be exchanged with Corppass at the token endpoint to retrieve an ID token and an access token.
-After the user successfully authenticates with Singpass, the authorization code is returned to the user agent as part of a 302 redirect response to the Relying Party's specified redirect_uri
+After the user successfully authenticates with Singpass, the authorization code is returned to the user agent as part of a 302 redirect response to the Relying Party's specified redirect_uri.

 client_id